The Basics of Breast Implants

 What are the risks?

 As with all surgeries, there is always some risk.
 In the case of a breast augmentation, the following issues may occur: breast pain, nerve sensation changes, scarring, bleeding, infection, or problems with the implant shape.

 Schedule a consultation

 Choosing to get a breast augmentation can be an exciting decision.
 Before making that decision, be sure to schedule a consultation with Dr. Orna Fisher to address any of your additional questions or concerns.
 We look forward to assisting you.
-Call our office today at 650-600-7889.
+Contact our office today!